weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### Weaviate version

 The `v4` client is only compatible with Weaviate `1.22.0` and higher.
-This is due to its user of gRPC.
+This is because it requires gRPC and gRPC is not available in earlier versions.
 If you are using an older version of Weaviate, please use the `v3` client.

 #### gRPC port